google/google-gdata/clients/cs/readme.txt

  * limitations under the License.
 */

-The C# code is developed and tested using Visual Studio 1.1, and Mono version 1.1.13.2, on the Macintosh OS X. It should build and run on any platform that has Mono available.
+The C# code is developed and tested using .NET 1.1, and Mono version 1.1.13.2, on the Macintosh OS X. It should build and run on any platform that has Mono available.